2014 Brazilian economic crisis: Economic

 In response to critics of Lula's socialist economic stance, his successor, Dilma Rousseff (president during the crisis), introduced macroeconomic tax exemptions and subsidies.
 These policies are widely acknowledged as a major factor in the 2014–16 economic crisis.

 Political

 The economic crisis was followed and intensified by a political crisis.
 In 2014, a series of corruption scandals uncovered by Operation Car Wash engulfed many influential politicians.
 In the presidential election of the same year, President Dilma Rousseff was re-elected to a second term, defeating the PSDB candidate Aécio Neves by a narrow margin.
 The result was not recognized by a section of the opposition and provoked popular discontent.
 Due to the disputed legitimacy of the election, the Operation Car Wash investigation, and the economic crisis; dissatisfaction with the government became widespread.
 By 2015, Rousseff's approval rating had plummeted to 8% according to a Datafolha survey.

 Causes

-Slowdown of the Chinese economy and fall in commodity prices

-According to Steve Tobin, a researcher at the International Labour Organization (ILO), decreased external demand for Brazilian products, particularly from China, plus the fall in commodity prices, contributed to the crisis.
-Silvia Matos, a researcher at the Brazilian think-tank and university Getúlio Vargas Foundation, concluded that external factors were responsible for 30% of the crisis.
-During the downturn, the Brazilian economy exhibited structural weaknesses that had never been seen before, such as low productivity.